polymorphic92/PD-workflow/PITCHME.md

 Note:
 These are just a few examples, there are many more examples that I will not touch on

-I want to stress that this part is more of a FYI these examples exist than I use an app over another
+I want to stress that this part is more of a "FYI these examples exist" than I use an app over another

+Choose an app that make you efficient

 Have the mind set with these example of could help instead of should help
 ---

 ### File Manipulation

 Note:
-File editing and saving
+App that edit and save file

+These apps can do so much more

 +++
 ### Q/A